 Loud Sounds: cause a startle.
 Ears become hypersensitive and they can not pay attention to one speaker in a crowd.
 This is due to the Stapedius muscle going into a spasm.
-Frequently seen in Stiff person syndrome, Fibromyalgia, post concussion and myofacial pain disorder involving the neck, usually the excessive startle will responds to vitamin B-12 and magnesium supplements, stretching neck muscles and plugging the ears with cotton wool or swimmers plugs helps.
+Most frequently seen in Stiff person syndrome, fibromyalgia and myofacial pain disorder involving the neck, usually the excessive startle will responds to vitamin B-12 and magnesium supplements and by stretching the neck muscles and plugging the ears with cotton wool or swimmers plugs.

 Candida or Yeast infections: Tongue may have white or dark coating.
 Women may get vaginal yeast infections caused by candida overgrowth usually seen in Southern US due to high humidity.
-Any infection can cause a number of autoimmune type symptoms.
-Apple Cider Vinegar helps to get rid of fungal infections if taken one teaspoon twice a day.
-Reduction in the use of antibiotics and supplementing with yogurt helps reduce yeast growth.
+An infection on its own can cause a number of autoimmune type symptoms.
+Vinegar helps the most if taken one teaspoon twice a day.
+As well as yogurt and garlic three times a day, and honey in the morning.
+Reduction in the use of antibiotics also helps reduce yeast growth.

-Cold feet, Cold hands: Some people have cold proteins called, cold agglutinin or Raynaud's disease which will result in feeling of pain on exposure to cold.
-Use warm gloves along with a course of Doxycycline.
-Keep yourself warm and hydrated, please read the Cryoglobulin and Takayasu disease chapter for more details.
+Cold feet, Cold hands: some people have cold proteins called, cold agglutinin or Raynaud's disease which will result in feeling of pain on exposure to cold.
+Use warm gloves along with Fish oil, asprin or steroids.
+Keep yourself warm and hydrated, please read the Cryoglobulin chapter in blood disorders.

-Simple Blood tests to check inflammation: We recommend that the (C reactive protein) C.R.P. and Erythrocyte Sedimentation rate (ESR) should be done in every patient.
+Simple Blood tests to check inflammation: We recommend that the C.R.P.
+(C reactive protein) and Erythrocyte Sedimentation rate (ESR) should be done in every individual.
 Simple blood test like the ESR is elevated in inflammatory disease.
-The C.R.P. is also elevated in autoimmune diseases; normally the C-reactive protein should be zero.
-C.R.P is a more specific measure of inflammation and should be done in suspected patients to see if inflammation is causing the disease.
-To access disease activity on a monthly basis only an E.S.R. needs to be repeated as the cost to perform the test is cheaper.
-Many cases will present with a normal ESR, even when the ESR is normal one should look at the history and clinical findings to properly diagnose the disease and the underlying autoimmune disease process.
+The C.R.P. is usually elevated in autoimmune diseases, normally the C-reactive protein should be zero.
+C.R.P is a more specific measure of inflammation and should be done in every individual to see weather inflammation is causing the disease.
+To check disease activity on a monthly basis only a E.S.R. needs to be repeated.
+Many cases will present with a normal ESR, even when the ESR is normal one should look at the history and clinical findings to properly diagnose the disease a underlying autoimmune disease process.
+Since the ESR has a tendency to increase with age a formula is used to calculate the true results.